 Get up to date with the how and why of climate change on the United Nations’ Climate Action website.
 Get connected with others in your community: Join a local climate organizing group or talk to your neighbors about starting one.
-Check with your city or county government about how they are addressing climate change and get involved with local initiatives.
+Check with your city or county government about how it is addressing climate change and get involved with local initiatives.

 Do more with less

 Need a garden tool for an occasional task?
-Here’s a few ideas to avoid buying one-time use equipment:
+Here are a few ideas to avoid buying one-time use equipment:

 Check secondhand home improvement and thrift stores before buying new.
-Ask your local library to start a “Library of Things and include garden tools.
-Or consider starting your own neighborhood tool lending library.
-Also look online and join your local sharing community (the Buy Nothing and Freecycle networks are a few examples).
+Ask your local library to start a "library of things" and include garden tools.
+Or consider starting your own neighborhood tool-lending library.
+Also, look online and join your local sharing community (the Buy Nothing and Freecycle networks are two examples).

 If you purchase transplants, look for seedlings grown in biodegradable containers rather than plastic.
 If you start your own seeds, reuse plastic pots and seedling trays from last year rather than buying new or try making your own pots from newspaper.
 (Make sure to clean recycled plastic pots well to remove clinging soil and start with fresh containers if disease was present to avoid spreading.)
-Disposable plastic greenhouse sheeting (used for season extension or hoop house coverings) usually has a life span of 3-5 years before needing to be replaced.
+Disposable plastic greenhouse sheeting (used for season extension or hoop house coverings) usually has a life span of three to five years.
 Switch out for a long-lasting material like recycled windows or polycarbonate panels.
-Check with your local nursery to see if they recycle plastic pots.
+Check with your local nursery to see if it recycles plastic pots.
 Some nurseries offer incentives for returning plastic pots.

 Keep kitchen scraps and yard trimmings out of landfills with composting.
 No yard for a large compost pile?
 No problem!
 Look into starting a composting worm bin or check with your trash service to see if kitchen scraps can be included in your yard waste bin.